-Regardless of what type of digital content you are selling online, analyzing revenue is a critical part of growing your business.
-To get a complete picture of performance, there are three different aspects to consider:
+Regardless of what type of digital goods you are selling, analyzing revenue is a critical part of growing your business.
+To get a complete picture of performance, there are 3 aspects to consider:

 - Consumer behavior: user segmentation, purchasing behavior etc.